 However, before starting to track OKRs within a Google Sheets OKR Tracking Template, make sure that both company and team OKRs are clearly defined.
 Taking enough time in OKR planning is an important first step toward a successful implementation.

 But first, a brief refresher on Objectives and Key Results.

-Refresher: Objectives & Key Results
+What are Objectives & Key Results?

-- OKR examples
+- Plus, a few OKR examples to inspire you

 How to use the Google Sheets OKR template

-1. Get the free template
+1. Accessing the template